alegrigoriev/svn2git/README.md

 `Indent` attribute sets an indent size per nesting level.
 Its default value is **4**.
 `TabSize` attribute sets a size per tab in the original and the reformatted file.
 Its default value is same as `Indent`.

+`RetabOnly` attribute tells the program not to analyze C/C++ syntax to figure out the right indentation levels, only convert the existing spaces to tabs, or the other way around.
+You can use it to re-tab your `.pl` and `.py` files.

 {#fix-eol}
 `FixEOL="Yes"` attribute enables fixing of stray CR (carriage return) characters.